panzino/RSS/README.md

 ### settings.txt

 This file designates the products that the consumer is watching for price drops.
 It holds four descriptors: *url*, *item*, *ext*, and *price*.
-These will be covered later.
+These four descriptors form one *feed*.
+One *feed* is for one item you are price watching.
+Multiple *feeds* are expected.
+These will be covered later

 *Example file*
    *1* &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [2]